como-generar-una-red-wifi-con-el-esp8266-modo-ap

 }

-An additional file that we will call ‘ESP8266_Utils.hpp’ that contains the connection functions.
+An additional file called ‘ESP8266_Utils.hpp’ containing the connection functions.

 void ConnectWiFi_AP()